thatoddmailbox/jobmgr/README.md

 For convenience, the full path to the `artifacts` directory is also made available in the environment variable `JOBMGR_ARTIFACTS_DIR`.

 In addition, if you specified any parameters for the job, those parameter's values will be made available as environment variables.
 The parameter's name will be normalized.
 For example, a parameter named `message` would be available in the environment variable `JOBMGR_PARAMETER_MESSAGE`.

+#### Preserving environment variables
+Apart from the `JOBMGR` environment variables described above, by default no other environment variables are set.
+However, you sometimes want a job to access an environment variable; for example, you might need to access something in the `PATH`.
+You can do this by setting the `PreserveEnvVars` jobspec option to a list of environment variables to preserve.

+> **Note**
+> Missing environment variables can be a bigger problem on Windows systems.
+If your job behaves weirdly when run from jobmgr but works when run directly, there probably is a missing environment variable.
+You can use the `set` (Command Prompt) or `dir env:` (PowerShell) commands to list all environment variables.
+Then, try running your job with `PreserveEnvVars` set to the entire list, and slowly remove environment variables until your job fails again.

 ## HTTP API
 TODO